dotnet/coreclr/Documentation/Profiling/davbr-blog-archive/Attach.md

-*Adapted from an entry that appeared on David Broman's blog*
+*This blog post originally appeared on David Broman's blog on 11/4/2009*

 Profiler attach is a feature that allows you to attach a profiler to an already running process.
 The usefulness of this is fairly obvious to anyone who's ever attached a debugger to a running-process: It's helpful when diagnosing hard-to-reproduce problems, and particularly useful when encountering issues in production.